HassiellSaucedo/microcorruption/README.md

 <h3>New Orleans</h3>
 Found Flag by Static Analysis.

-First, we can see that there was a password that was created before, when we get to the check_password:
+First, we can see that there was a password that was created before, when we get to the check_password function:
 ```
 44bc:  0e43           clr	r14
 44be:  0d4f           mov	r15, r13